mmattini/BNPayment-iOS/README.md

 # Native Payment - iOS

-This library implements credit card registrations and payments using Bambora's backend.

-## About

-`Native Payment` makes it simple to accept credit card payments in your app.
+The `Native Payment` SDK from Bambora makes it simple to accept credit card payments in your app.

 Specifically, by integrating `Native Payment` into your project you can make it possible for the users of your app to: